praaneshanandan/SQL-Job-Analysis-Project/README.md

 ## Introduction

-This project analyzes the job market for Business Analysts using SQL to uncover insights about top-paying positions, in-demand skills, and optimal career development strategies.
+This project analyzes the job market using SQL to uncover insights about top-paying positions, in-demand skills, and optimal career development strategies.
 Through comprehensive data analysis, this project provides actionable insights for professionals looking to advance their careers in business analysis.
+In this project the results are focused on mainly a Business Analyst Role.

 ## Background